Pupil exclusion from school

 Paragraph 13 of the Statutory Guidance states that “informal ‘ or ‘unofficial’ exclusions are unlawful regardless of whether they occur with the agreement of parents or carers.
 Any exclusion of a pupil, even for a short period of time, must be formally recorded”.

-Fixed period exclusions
+Fixed term exclusions

-A fixed period exclusion is when a child is not allowed on the school site for a defined period of time because they have done something which is against the schools behaviour policy (the school rules) and the head teacher decides warrants exclusion.
+A fixed term exclusion is when a child is not allowed on the school site for a defined period of time because they have done something which is against the schools behaviour policy (the school rules) and the head teacher decides warrants exclusion.

 Most fixed term exclusions are for short periods of time (usually less than 5 days) so the child does not miss too much school work.
 If the fixed term exclusion is for more than 5 days then the school must provide full time education from the sixth day at an alternative venue.